rsvp/chess/README.md

 * Seize that which your opponent holds dear.
 * Seize the initiative whenever the opportunity presents itself.
 * Setbacks and losses are both inevitable and essential for improvement.
+* Shuffle around to see if your opponent makes a mistake.
 * Simplicity, rather than dynamic complications, perhaps is the wisest.
 * Since the passed pawn is a criminal, police surveillance is not sufficient.
 * Sit on your hands, think it through, then take action.